4.1: Probability Basics

 A group of 460 college students was surveyed over several typical weekdays, and 253 of them reported that they had eaten breakfast that day.
 Let B be the event of interest—that a college student eats breakfast.

-So, we’ve seen how the relative frequency idea works, and hopefully the activities have convinced you that the relative frequency of an event does indeed approach the theoretical probability of that event as the number of repetitions increases.
+So, we’ve seen how the relative frequency idea works, and the relative frequency of an event does indeed approach the theoretical probability of that event as the number of repetitions increases.
 This is called the Law of Large Numbers.

 The Law of Large Numbers states that as the number of trials increases, the relative frequency becomes the actual probability.
 So, using this law, as the number of trials increases, the empirical probability gets closer and closer to the theoretical probability.